top of page

 Can I meet you before committing to lessons?

 Yes of course!
-Before booking your first lesson, there will be a complimentary meet-and-greet: a short meeting over Zoom to get to know each other, talk about your musical goals, how lessons are run, camera setup with your harp, and answer any questions you may have.
-Lessons are month-by-month commitment.
+Before booking your first lesson, there will be a complimentary meet-and-greet for those interested in booking weekly lessons: a short meeting over Zoom to get to know each other, talk about your musical goals, how lessons are run, camera setup with your harp, and answer any questions you may have.
+Students must have their harp in their possession before the first meeting.

 Teaching Resume